Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-If you have a head for numbers, you might want to pursue a career as a financial analyst.
 These professionals track stocks, bonds, equities, and other financial instruments and make recommendations based on their research.
-They often work for banks, investment houses, stock brokerages, insurance agencies, and similar institutions.
+They often work for banks, investment houses, stock brokerages, insurance agencies, or similar institutions.
 If you prioritize education, you can create a lucrative career in this industry, particularly if you enjoy high-risk, high-reward situations.

 Learning how to become a financial analyst is the first step toward building that future.
 Although you can take many routes to a job in financial analysis, you'll enjoy more success if you know what potential employers will look for and how they choose the best candidates for open positions.